 You will also need to provide two references, including at least one who can comment on your academic ability.

 There is no application fee for postgraduate research courses.

 After you apply

-When we have made a decision on your application we will send you an email to tell you what that decision is and what you need to do next.
+When we have made a decision on your application, we will send you an email and let you know what you need to do next.